girlingoggles/code_test/README.md

 ### Answer some questions

 #### Explain how the config for this app works, and why when using docker compose might this be a good way to configure rather than a config file
+Looks for appropriate credentials and their locations, who is allowed.
+Docker compose is used for apps that need/use multiple containers, so it looks like you can have one file in stead of several.

 #### Explain why the startup_check.py file exists and what it does
+It sets up the container with the pre-set requirements, every time, so you know it will have the correct/same tools and tool version.
+It lets you know if there are certain changes that need to be migrated over as well, of you're all set.

 #### Explain what the entrypoint.sh file does
+Runs several commands to get the container up and running and- if there are no issues  on startup- runs Gunicorn.

 ## Testing and evaluation